MekAkUActOR/RowHammer/Paper Review/S&P__2020__Are-We-Susceptible-to-Rowhammer-An-End-to-End-Methodology-for-Cloud-Provider.md

 ## Weaknesses

 - The paper is incomplete.
 They fail to complete the final step: testing RowHammer susceptibility of real server-class DIMMs.
 They fail to flip bits in server-class DIMMs because of limitations of their methodology.
-- This methodology needs to implement a fault injector circuit between memory controller and DIMMs when reverse engineering row adjacency, and takes a long time and causes too much overhead, which can’t be applyed to real running cloud servers and can't be performed at large scale.
+- This methodology needs to implement a fault injector circuit between memory controller and DIMMs when reverse engineering row adjacency, and takes a long time and causes too much overhead, which can’t be applyed to real running cloud servers and performed at large scale.

 - The fault injector drives A14 always low, and for ACT commands this bit encodes a row address, limiting the address space able to be reverse-engineered (those with a value of ’0’ for A14).
 - The methodology is limited to Intel-based architecture cloud server, but loses effectiveness when encountering other architectures like AMD or ARM for it leverages Intel-based microarchitectural side-effects.